sirmo/koboldcpp-rocm-docker/README.md

 # Building the image

-- clone the ROCm fork of koboldcpp
+- clone the ROCm fork of koboldcpp, inside the local directory of this repo

 ```bash